jibidus/battery-notifier/README.md

 - Uninstallation: terminal-notifier can be used by another program!!
 Do not uninstall it like that.
 - Add (unit) tests in bash?
 - Create script to buidl new release (update README, commit, create tag and push)
-- Simplify installation procexx (curl
+- Create script for update
 - Rendre les seuil paramétrables
 - Optimize performances
 - Complete this README.md